DESPITE BEING TOLD WE COULDN’T, WE DID!

 For when Gerald Ellis started planting vines on his sheep farm in ’76, conventional wisdom said you couldn’t grow grapes in the cold wilds of Tasmania.
 Too wild, too unpredictable, too ‘at the edge of the world’ – “it can’t be done“.
 They would have been right, except for the fact that he did.

 Through farming intuition, and the odd sprinkling of luck, Meadowbank is now regarded as a Tasmanian pioneer and iconic grower of wine.
-It is reward for the intuitive defiance in those earliest of days – a defiance that has been distilled in Ellis blood since 1827 and the arrival in Tasmania of our convict ancestor, young William Ellis.
+It is reward for the intuitive defiance in those earliest of days, and a legacy nurtured forward by the principles of stewardship, family, and fun.

-And so we jump back to the future, as Gerald’s daughter, Mardi Ellis, now carries the torch as a custodian of Meadowbank for future generations.
+And so we jump back to the future, as Gerald’s daughter, Mardi Ellis, carries the torch as a custodian of Meadowbank for future generations under the watchful and loving eyes of her parents, Gerald and Sue.
 Add to this the arrival of celebrated winemaker, Peter Dredge – part artist, part scientist, total legend – and the best of our vineyard now finds its way into the wines that bear the Meadowbank name.

 ‘We believe wine should be fun, accessible and a platform for friendships.
 That’s why we champion real, homegrown greatness!’